Accounting Resources for People of Color

 Why did you decide to become an accountant?

 When I was in 10th grade, I was registering for classes in Florida.
-One of the electives I chose was to take an accounting class, because I liked math and thought it would be a class I would enjoy.
+One of the electives I chose was to take an accounting class because I liked math and thought it would be a class I would enjoy.
 Also, I knew I wanted to live in other countries throughout my life and quickly realized that you can get a job anywhere in the world with an accounting degree.

 As stated above, I wanted to have a career that would enable me to live in other countries, and I knew that almost all universities offered accounting programs in their business schools.
-When I was searching for universities to attend with a specialization in accounting, I quickly learned that in 1992, students from the University of Central Florida (UCF) had more CPA candidates sit and pass the exam on the first try than any other university in the country.
-(Back in the 1990s, you were required to sit for all four sections of the CPA exam at any given attempt to pass the exam.)
+When I was searching for universities to attend with a specialization in accounting, I quickly learned that in 1992, students from the University of Central Florida had more CPA candidates sit and pass the exam on the first try than any other university in the country.
+(Back in the 1990s, you were required to sit for all four sections of the CPA exam at any given attempt to pass.)

 Did your school's approach to diversity have any bearing on your decision?